 Where to Stay: Best Hotels in Pelion, Greece

-- Sunrise Tsagkarada: We stayed at the amazing Sunrise Tsagkarada while visiting the Pelion Peninsula and absolutely loved our time there.
-The hotel is locally run in a sustainable building, and it uses all kinds of eco-friendly products during day-to-day operations.
-The hotel is also beautifully designed and has a fantastic pool with incredible views.
+Sunrise Tsagkarada: We stayed at the amazing Sunrise Tsagkarada while visiting Pelion, Greece and absolutely loved our time there.
+The hotel practices sustainability and uses all kinds of eco-friendly products during day-to-day operations.
+The hotel’s design is beautiful with a fantastic pool with incredible views.

 How to Get to Pelion, Greece

-In order to visit the Pelion Peninsula, you’re going to have to rent a car.
-There’s very little reliable public transport in the area, and with so much to explore, you’ll definitely want the freedom of your own wheels.
+In order to visit Pelion, Greece, you’re going to have to rent a car.
+There’s very little reliable public transport in the area.
+With so much to explore, you’ll definitely want the freedom of your own wheels.
 You can rent a car in whichever major city you’re starting your journey from.